nchicas224/invoice-automation-frontend/README.md

 ![License](https://img.shields.io/badge/License-All%20Rights%20Reserved-red)

 A modern React + TypeScript frontend for the **Invoice Automation App**, designed for deployment on **Azure Static Web Apps**.
-This client provides a responsive, secure, and streamlined interface for managing invoice workflows, approvals, and AI‑powered automation features.
+This client provides a responsive, secure, and streamlined interface for managing invoice workflows, approvals, and AI-powered automation features.

 ---